bwfitzpa/VBA-in-Excel-challenge/README.md

  	2020_results_screenshot.jpeg

-*VBA script files, I only used one sub, the code is saved as a BAS file and is also saved as part of an excel workbook
+*VBA script files, the code is saved as a BAS file and is also saved as part of an excel workbook

 	text file name, VBA_code_challenge_2.bas